immutant/immutant.org/news/2015-04-17-announcing-2-final.md

 line, packaging and various deployment options, e.g. a standalone "uberjar", a [WildFly] cluster, Heroku and OpenShift.

-If you're already familiar with Immutant 1.x, you should take a look at our [migration guide].
-It's our attempt at keeping track of what we changed in the Clojure namespaces.
+If you're already familiar with Immutant 1.x, you should probably take a look at our [migration guide].

-## Get It

-There is no longer any "installation" step as there was in 1.x.
-Simply add the relevant dependency to your project as shown on [Clojars].
-See the [installation guide] for more details.

 ## Get In Touch